Ontraport/Backend-Test/README.md

 }
 ```

-2) Now write a separate function to do the reverse.
+>2) Now write a separate function to do the reverse.

-We want you to fork and then create a pull-reqest against this repository and we'll review it.

-Thanks and good luck!

-Ontraport Careers Team